status-im/status-network-scaffold-extension/README.md

 # Status Network Scaffold-ETH 2 Extension

 This repository is an extension for Scaffold-ETH 2 that provides pre-configured setups for deploying and interacting with contracts on the Status Network Sepolia testnet.
-All necessary Foundry and Hardhat configurations to connect to Status Network Sepolia are provided and explained in this extension.
+All necessary Foundry and Hardhat configurations to connect to Status Network Sepolia are provided and explained.

 ## What you get